Find YOUR Local Branch

-If there are high numbers of wasps or bees in your home or garden, it is likely there is a nest nearby.
+If there are high numbers of wasps or bees in your yard or garden, it is likely there is a nest nearby.

-It is important to deal with nests as early as possible – wasps become more aggressive in late summer and it is much safer to deal with them earlier in the year.
+It is important to deal with nests as early as possible – wasps in particular become more aggressive in late summer and it is much safer to deal with them earlier in the year.

 Ehrlich offers professional service for wasp nest removal and advice on how to get rid of wasps, hornets & bees.

 Call Ehrlich Pest Control at for more advice on wasp stings and bee stings.

 Insect stings should not be confused with insect bites.

 An insect, like a wasp or hornet, stings to defend itself when it perceives a threat either to itself or the colony.
 It stings by injecting poison into or under the skin.
 The effect is immediate and results in a sharp, burning sensation.

 While some insects sting to defend themselves, others (like mosquitoes), bite to draw blood.
 To give the insect time to feed, insect bites have evolved so that the pain is not as sharp as a sting (although the bite of a horse fly is very painful).

 The most common stinging insects are wasps (including hornets) or bees.
 Wasps are the most aggressive and may sting with little provocation.